Most "secure" apps still phone home. DecentChat doesn't — your keys, your tunnel, your session. Gone when you close it.

-DecentChat started as a weekend experiment — can two machines talk directly, end-to-end encrypted, with no persistent infrastructure?
+DecentChat started as a weekend experiment — can two machines talk directly, end-to-end encrypted, with zero persistent infrastructure?
 It turned into a full P2P layer.
 The signaling server touches nothing but session descriptions.
-After handshake, it's gone from the picture entirely.
+After handshake, it's completely out of the loop.

 The signaling server does one thing: helps two peers find each other.
 It sees only encrypted session descriptions — no payloads, no identities, no IPs in plaintext.